bitcoin/bitcoin/doc/tor.md

   Otherwise it is trivial to link them, which may reduce privacy.
 Onion services created automatically (as in section 2) always have only one port open.

+- If you are in an environment that does not permit direct Tor connections, and does not permit the public bridges, then considering the trade-offs it probably isn't safe enough to use the Tor network.
+Example: few places in China and India

+- If someone is operating in paranoid mode then the correct move is to not listen at all on the node they are trying to protect, because any listening lets attackers actively connect into them.
+Frequently changing local onion address will not be helpful.